Understanding End of Service Life (EOSL)

 Continuing the use of technology can contribute to a ‘circular economy’ whereby we reuse equipment as far as possible or at the very least recycle to avoid unwanted IT going into landfill.
 It is important to reuse as much as possible, the benefits of doing so significantly reduces our carbon footprint.

 A circular economy is the opposite of a linear economy (make, use, dispose) whereby we keep resources in use for as long as possible, ensuring maximum value whilst in use and then recovering and regenerating products or materials at the end of its life.
-In an ideal IT world new technology is designed & manufactured, consumers then use the hardware, at end of life the equipment is recovered, repaired or refurbished to enable its reuse, eventually the equipment is recycled back to the manufacturer.
+In an ideal IT world new technology is designed and manufactured, consumers then use the hardware, at end of life the equipment is recovered, repaired or refurbished to enable its reuse, eventually the equipment is recycled back to the manufacturer.
 There are many benefits of using this circular economy theory within the technology industry:

 - Extended life-cycle of IT Infrastructure